BasitJaved/PyImageSearch_University/README.md

     c) Training Your First CNN with PyTorch
     d) Image Classification with Pre-Trained Networks and PyTorch
     e) Object Detection with Pre-Trained Networks and PyTorch

+# 14 - Pytorch 102
+    a) DataLoader for Image Data